fangpinsern/CS4248-Project/README.md

 The report for this project can be found [here](https://github.com/fangpinsern/CS4248-Project/blob/master/CS4248_Group_Report.pdf)

-Details of data analysis and derivation of the general text preprocessing techniques can be found [here](https://github.com/fangpinsern/CS4248-Project/blob/master/data_util_methods_and_analysis.ipynb)

 ### Set Up

 - Download glove 6B 50d embedding vectors from: https://drive.google.com/file/d/1C5htxKX_Nk9OuyiQWhRjyD1GX2LMWAM2/view?usp=sharing , and place it into the folder `/data/embeddings`